SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-2-simple-calculations-exam-problems/exam-problems/money/money.md

 ### Idea for Solution

 We see that the **number of bitcoins** and the **number of Chinese yuans** will be given in the input.
 The **output** should be in **Euro**.
 The exchange rates that we have to work with are specified in the task.
-We notice that we can only exchange the sum in leva to Euro, therefore, we **first have to calculate the whole sum that Pesho has in leva**, and **then calculate the output**.
+We notice that we can only exchange the sum in leva to Euro, therefore, we **first have to calculate the whole sum that Peter has in leva**, and **then calculate the output**.

-As we have information for the exhange rate of bitcoins to leva, we can directly exchange them.
+As we have information for the exchange rate of bitcoins to leva, we can directly exchange them.
 On the other hand, in order to get the value of **Chinese yuans in leva**, first we have to **exchange them in dollars**, and then **the dollars to leva**.
 Finally, we will **sum the two values** and calculate how much Euro that is.

 Only the final step is left: **calculating the commission fee** and subtracting the new sum from the total one.
 We will obtain **an integer** for the commission fee, which will be a particular **percent from the total sum**.
 Let's divide it by 100, so as to calculate its **percentage value** and then multiply it by the sum in Euro.
 We will divide the result from the same sum and print the final sum on the console.